 If I don’t use a platform, how do I find clients?

 The other option is to go it alone, seeking out potential clients and pitching them on your services.
 A lot of people get scared by this idea and so they stick to the platforms because they can’t imagine doing this.

 “I’m not salesy!
 I can’t cold-pitch clients!”

 I hear this all the time and even thought it myself back when I was getting started.
-But my desperation (I was super broke and in debt remember?) led me to figuring out how to do this fast!
+But my desperation (I was super broke and in debt remember?) led me to figure out how to do this fast!

-In a very quick explanation, finding work requires doing research into your ideal clients and the types of projects you want to work on, getting to know their business and potential needs, crafting a pitch on why they should work with you (read, why you are the dreamiest Mc’dream solver of all their problems), and sending them a pitch!
+In a very quick explanation, finding work requires doing research into your ideal clients and the types of projects you want to work on, getting to know their business and potential needs, crafting a pitch on why they should work with you (read: why you are the dreamiest Mc’dream solver of all their problems), and sending them a pitch!

 It may be scary in the beginning, but it’s not terribly hard and I’ve taught tons of my students each step of the process.